 Finger widths of 40 μm were standard in 2018.
+30μm will be implemented quite fast as new screen solutions are available for industrial solutions.
+Reaching <30μm requires significant development.
 A further reduction to 20 μm appears possible over the next 10 years.
 Reducing finger width reduces shadowing, but a trade-off has to be made to maintain conductivity if the roadmap for silver reduction as discussed in 5.1.2 will be executed.